chgeuer/azure-isv-cookbook/data_art/data_ingestion.md

 ### ETL vs. ELT

-Not too long ago, it was custom to perform Extraction (brining the data) Transformation (manipulate the data) and Load (save to destination).
-Given that one cannot know at the early stages of a project, what other transformation might be needed, or what other insights the same data might provide, it is now more common to leverage the Extract Load (to the lake) and then transform.
+Not too long ago, it was custom to perform Extraction (bringing the data) Transformation (manipulate the data) and Load (save to a destination).
+Given that one cannot know at the early stages of a project, what other transformation might be needed, or what other insights the same data might provide, it is now more common to leverage the Extract - Load (to the lake) and then transform.

 ### Batch vs. Stream